Counterfactual Mean Embeddings: Applications to Sampling and Testing

-\paragraph{Distributional Treatment Effects Caused by Treatment Assignment.} Let us consider the setting in Section \ref{sec:effects_by_treatment_assignment}.
-We are interested in whether the two distributions $\pp{P}_{Y_0^* | T } (\cdot|0)$ and $\pp{P}_{Y_0^* | T } (\cdot|1)$ are equal or not.
-If they are different, there is an effect on the outcomes caused by the mechanism of treatments assignments.
+\paragraph{Distributional effects of the covariate distributions.} Here, we are interested in whether the two distributions $\pp{P}_{Y_0^* | T } (\cdot\,|\,0)$ and $\pp{P}_{Y_0^* | T } (\cdot\,|\,1)$ are equal or not (see Section \ref{sec:effects_by_treatment_assignment}).
+If they are different, there is a distributional effect on the outcomes arising from the difference in covariate distributions.
 The identification of such an effect can be phrased as a hypothesis test with the null and alternative hypotheses being